-Place of Work - The University is strongly committed to providing an excellent student experience and research environment, and it is expected that all staff will be available on campus to carry out their duties during their working week in support of these goals.
+Place of Work - The work will be split equally between the University and NNUH (or GP).
+The University is strongly committed to providing an excellent student experience and research environment, and it is expected that all staff will be available on campus to carry out their duties during their working week in support of these goals.
+We have a hybrid-working policy which supports a mix of at home and on campus 'hybrid' working for many roles.
+For the majority of hybrid roles, the expectation is a minimum of 60% of working time will be spent physically present in the workplace.